 - Assess for Gaps

 Sometimes you want to – or are required to — give the interim assessment traditionally, like you would give the summative.
 If that is the case, it can be a great opportunity to look for gaps, give some lessons to fill in holes, and fix misunderstandings.
-The Digital Library Playlists and Digital Library lessons are a great resource for this.
+Connections Playlists and instructional resources are a great resource for this.
 The playlists are a starting point, organized by the assessment, and then by the skills, to find lessons that might fit the needs of your students.

 I’m sure there are many other ways to use the interims that I haven’t thought of yet and I’d love to hear about them!
 This list will give you some ideas to use the interims as a part of your teaching and assessment in a way that is a natural part of your instruction, engaging for your students, and a great way to get more insight into your students’ skills and knowledge.
 I challenge you to try one, or more, of these in your classroom and make them your own.
 Please share what you try and how it works out!